meilfang/LMFD-PAD/README.md

       --batch_size 64 \
       --prefix 'custom_note' \
     ```
-More details of parameters can be check in inter_db_main.py.
 2. Example of cross-dataset training and testing is similar:
     ```
     python cross_db_main.py \